wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

 In this tutorial, you're going to learn how to modify WP REST API responses.

-You will learn about two methods of adding fields to your REST API requests, either by making custom fields available as top level fields, or enabling custom fields in the REST API route.
+You will learn about two methods of adding fields to your REST API requests, either by enabling custom fields in the REST API route, or by making custom fields available as top level fields.

-You'll also learn about the pros and cons to both.
+You'll also learn about the pros and cons to both approaches.

-For the purposes of this tutorial, we'll be using the Postman API testing tool to test our modified API requests.
+For the purposes of this tutorial, you'll be using the Postman API testing tool to test your modified API requests.
+If you haven't done it already, download and install the Postman app for your operating system.

 ## Important note about modifying responses

-Before we get started, it's important to note that modifying the WP REST API responses can have unexpected consequences.
+Before we get started, it's important to note that modifying WP REST API responses can have unexpected consequences.
 Changing or removing data from core REST API endpoint responses can break plugins or WordPress core behavior, and should be avoided wherever possible.

-If you need to retrieve a subset of data from a REST API request, the recommended method is to rather use the _fields global parameter, to limit the fields returned in the response.
+If you need to retrieve a subset of data from a REST API request, the recommended method is to rather use the [_fields](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_fields) global parameter, to limit the fields returned in the response.

+[Example of using fields to limit fields returned by Posts GET route]

-Adding fields is less risky, and so this tutorial only covers adding fields to the REST API responses.
+Adding fields is less risky, and so this tutorial only covers adding fields to REST API responses.

 ## Enabling Custom Fields for the WP REST API

-In the Custom Fields and Authentication tutorial, you learned how enable custom fields added using the register_meta function to the WP REST API.
+In the [Custom Fields and Authentication tutorial], you learned how take custom fields, also known as post meta, added using the `register_meta` function and enable them for the WP REST API.

-To do this, you can use the show_in_rest argument in the array passed to the register_meta function, and set it to true.
+To do this, you used the show_in_rest argument in the arguments array passed to the `register_meta` function, and set it to true.

 ```php
 	register_meta(